.

 Course Instructors

-The Workforce Management Series sessions will be led by members of the RCCSP Professional Education Alliance, a horizontal industry alliance of US call center training providers.
+The Workforce Management Series sessions will be led by leading authorities on the subject of workforce management, from the RCCSP Professional Education Alliance, a horizontal industry alliance of US call center training providers.

 Location